 To this end, the performance space must be carefully chosen as it must support the performers and the sounds they create.
 Microphones and the rest of the recording chain must also be chosen with care as these will have a profound effect on the result, as will the techniques used to implement the equipment.

 Our experience has taught us traditional recording studios are better suited to a different type of recording philosophy than the one we employ.
 We prefer instead to use spaces in which the performance would best be heard by interested listeners and where in fact, the musicians actually perform their best.

 Modern recording studios and techniques offer musicians unique options they would not otherwise have.
-The common practice of multitracking involves placing one or more microphones close to each instrument, recording each to its own track on a multitrack recorder and often, separating the players with barriers.
+The common practice of multitracking involves placing one or more microphones close to each instrument, recording each to its own track on a multitrack recorder, often separating the players with barriers.
 This allows the recording engineer to adjust the sound of each instrument individually and to change the musical balance after the performance has occurred.
-Later on, during the "mix down", all the individual tracks are combined into a stereo (or surround) mix to be used on the final record.
+Later on, during the mix down, all the individual tracks are combined into a stereo (or surround) mix to be used on the final record.

-Now the players are listening more intently to each other since they alone will determine how they balance against each other.
-Now the "ensemble" is at its most real; all the players are creating music at the same time, together.
+Now the players are listening more intently to each other since their actions (along with those of the engineer) will determine how they balance.
+Now the ensemble is at its most real; all the players are creating music at the same time, together.

 With this simple stereo array, we are able to capture not only the timbre of the musical instruments but also their individual locations upon the stage in order to better immerse the listener in the performance and the actual space in which it occurs.

 A few words about level and musical dynamics: